Robin Greenfield’s Commitment to Financial and Corporate Transparency

 I have never personally been paid to promote a product or service.

-I list relationships that had a financial involvement of $100 or more, but not less than $100.
+I list relationships that had a financial involvement of $100 or more.

-2022
+2022 Relationships

 The Goldman Environmental Prize donated $5,000 to LLA for a social media promotion.
 (05/25/22) The Goldman Environmental Prize honors the environmental achievements of grassroots leaders.
-The Prize recognizes individuals for their sustained and significant efforts to protect and enhance the natural environment, and seeks to inspire
+The Prize recognizes individuals for their sustained and significant efforts to protect and enhance the natural environment, and seeks to inspire people to take actions to protect the natural world.
+I took part in this promotion to help create greater awareness of the inspirational stories of the winning, grassroots heroes.
+I support The Goldman Environmental Prize and find them to be of high integrity.

-2021
+2021 Relationships

 EcoATM donated $5,000 to REJ for a social media promotion.
 (05/17/21) EcoATM is a program that repurposes and recycles electronics such as cellphones.
 The partnership was to raise awareness about their program to help more people recycle their electronic items and prevent them from being thrown away.

 Who Gives a Crap donated $3,000 to REJ for a social media promotion.
 (06/28/21) Who Gives a Crap is a toilet paper company that is more sustainable than most toilet paper options on the market and is genuinely on a mission for positive change.
 I took part in one of their advertisements to encourage people to switch to this more sustainable option.
-However, I generally I encourage people to grow their own toilet paper, use bidets and other more sustainable options.
+However, I generally encourage people to grow their own toilet paper, use bidets and other more sustainable options.
 See here.

 Geoff Lawton’s Permaculture Online donated $1,072 to REJ for sharing their online permaculture course on social media.
 (08/12/21) Permaculture is a practice that can regenerate Earth and society.
 This course is one of the many great courses available to educate and empower people to practice permaculture.

-Hay Straws donated $1,500 to REJ and we will do a social media promotion.
-(12/11/21) I am friends with the founders and their donation was first and foremost just to support our work, with no expectation of promotion.
+Hay Straws donated $1,500 to REJ.
+(12/11/21) I am a colleague of the founders and their donation was first and foremost just to support our work, with no expectation of promotion.

 In-kind donations to Regeneration, Equity and Justice